 How Drum Circles Can Improve, if Not Cure, Your Depression

-Don’t make the mistake of thinking treatment needs to come only in a pill bottle
+Don’t make the mistake of thinking treatment comes only in a pill bottle.

 Posted Sep 09, 2016

-Some benefits to making and dancing to music in a circle with your friends, family and other community members are intuitive.
-Dancing is a physical activity that can create positive effects similar to other forms of aerobic exercise, like releasing endorphins that elevate mood and act as natural analgesics.
+Some benefits to making and dancing to music in a circle with your friends, family, and other community members are intuitive.
+Dancing is a physical activity that can create positive effects similar to other forms of aerobic exercise, like releasing endorphins that elevate mood and acting as a natural analgesic.
 A communal drum circle also describes a kind of low-risk social event, like attending a party of people known to you or joining a non-competitive sporting event, that people generally enjoy as rewarding and personally affirmative, without being too emotionally demanding.

-Any activity that occurs regularly, according to a schedule, can also add the benefit of bringing structure and an experience to look forward to that so many experiencing depression struggle to find.
+Any activity that occurs regularly, according to a schedule, can also add the benefit of bringing structure and an experience to look forward to, which so many experiencing depression struggle to find.
 If you’re having trouble getting out of bed, a completely clear social calendar isn’t going to motivate you to get up and out into the world.
-Even something as a small as a weekly religious service, class, or exercise or artistic group—like communal drumming—can make the difference between staying in bed all day or taking care of yourself.
+Even something as small as a weekly religious service, class, or exercise or artistic group—like communal drumming—can make the difference between staying in bed all day or taking care of yourself.

 If you or someone you know is battling depression, don’t make the mistake of thinking treatment needs to come only in a pill bottle.
 Connection, no matter how difficult it may feel to do, is necessary.
 The answer to your troubles may be waiting for you in the middle of a vibrant community drumming circle.

 What do you have to lose by trying?